Nonlinear Einstein paradigm of Brownian motion and localization property of solutions

 \subsection{Setup and preliminaries}

-In the celebrated work of A.~Einstein \cite{Einstein05}, Brownian motion was explained using a mathematical model based on a thought experiment.
-Since then, the stochastic interpretation of this approach has been applied to many transport processes arising in physics, in chemistry and in engineering (see, e.g., \cite[\S1.2.1]{G09}).
+In the celebrated work of Einstein \cite{Einstein05}, Brownian motion was explained using a mathematical model based on a thought experiment.
+Since then, the stochastic interpretation of this approach has been applied to many transport processes arising in physics, chemistry, and engineering (see, \textit{e.g.}, \S1.2.1 of Gardiner's book \cite{G09}).

 To formulate the PDE model (following our earlier work \cite{CII20}), consider a collection of ``particles,'' which here stands for any discrete physical object and some physics governing its motion with respect to nearby particles.
 The particles may be actual particles, or molecules, or physical agents or even animals \cite{MCB}, depending on the physical process under consideration.
 The modeling approach under the Einstein paradigm is generic.